GUIDE: How to implement effective resource planning?

 Step 3

-Select angle of view and planning unit
+Choose the viewing angle and planning unit

 a.
 With dates, in hours